JoshMermel/JoshMermel.github.io/_posts/2020-06-16-random-siteswap-post.md

 <img src="/images/random-siteswap/3_height.png" style="max-height: 400px">

+Now that more than one arrow can hit the ground in a card, we need to modify our constraint on sync card pairs.
+The new constraint is the "the lowest height on the first half of a card must be higher than the number of arrows coming out of the second card.
+As before, this guarantees that no 0x's will appear.

-## problems with multiplicity
+## Problems with multiplicity

-With those cards, there are 4 from the vanilla deck, and 4 new ones - so if we pick randomly then we have a 50/50 shot of introducing a multiplex.
-But what happens as the height goes up?
+Of the 8 multiplex cards shown above, there are 4 from the vanilla deck, and 4 new ones - so if we pick randomly then we have a 50/50 shot of introducing a multiplex.
+But what happens as the max arrow height goes up?

 Well when there are n heights to choose from, there are 2^n possible cards, and only n+1 are vanilla.
 When N is large, that's a tiny fraction!